-But I it did inspire me.
+But It did inspire me.
 Aleksandar inspired me.
 He has been teaching his daughter about plants since she was two years old.
 How amazing!
 How many kids learn those things these days?
-Enthusiastic I accepted his invitation to meet him again next morning.
+Enthusiastic, I accepted his invitation to meet him again next morning.
 He wanted to show me how to find some good plants and roots, if I had time.

 Time, hmmm.
 I was a bit worried that I couldn’t tell my friends in Sarajevo that I would be much later in Umoljani.
-I already was a day behind on the schedule I had send them and was afraid that I couldn’t meet them anymore.
+I already was a day behind on the schedule I had sent them and was afraid that I couldn’t meet them any more.
 At the same time, this was exactly what I was trying to avoid.
 Hiking on a tight schedule and letting the non-polakoness take over.

 Out of my comfort-zone

 I realized that I had been out of my comfort-zone for too long.
-My flexibility was at it’s end.
-I needed to do something I new I could.
+My flexibility was at its end.
+I needed to do something I knew I could.
 Hiking, even if it was the macadam road instead of the White Trail through the mountains.